 Situated on the main road, this wine cellar and restaurant is easily accessible by car or on foot and boasts a beautiful garden and courtyard with a fountain (which Bean loved).
-They have live music during the summer months and a kids' play area with childminders, ensuring that both adults and kids are entertained.
+They have live music during the summer months and a shaded and enclosed kids' play area with childminders, ensuring that both adults and kids are entertained.
 The food is good and fairly priced.

 This casual Italian restaurant is well-known for its tasty pizzas, pasta dishes and salads and it is situated just off the main road with a large outdoor courtyard and play area.
-In the same building, you will also find a frozen yoghurt shop serving the ideal snack (on swings instead of chairs - so fun!) for those hot summer days.
+In the same building, you will also find a frozen yogurt shop serving the ideal snack (on swings instead of chairs - so fun!) for those hot summer days.